ethmacc/casa0015-LondAR-app/README.md

 Development version:
 - If you would like to run the app in flutter, clone this repository to your machine and install flutter (https://flutter-ko.dev/get-started/install) if you don't already have the SDK.
 - Change directory to the repo folder and run ```flutter create . ``` to repair the folder and add any missing files.
 You will need to add a ```.env``` file to the ```assets``` folder and provide your own API key for Open Weather.
 Presently, the curent version of the app uses the free-tier API key
 - The backend code is available in the ```firebase``` folder.
-To get this running, you will need to set up an account with firebase (https://firebase.google.com/) and deploy the folder using Cloud Functions.
+To get this running, you will need to set up an account with firebase (https://firebase.google.com/) and deploy the folder using Cloud Functions (https://firebase.google.com/docs/functions).
 The app cannot function without the backend.

 ## Future implementations